 Seemiller says iGen are not interested in launching their own companies in order to seize control of their own career trajectory or to be their own boss.
 Nor are they interested in creating giant companies.
 The dream is to build a small, self-sustaining company (remember the emphasis on financial prudence) that is focused on a topic they care about, because as Seemiller points out:

 “To them making a difference is far more important than making money.”

-Although research is ongoing for this generation as they mature and reach adulthood, next year tens of millions of iGen adults will enter the workforce, so it is important for us to fully prepare our businesses and organizations for this diverse, financially responsible, and highly innovative generation.
+Although research is ongoing for this generation as they mature and reach adulthood, tens of millions of iGen adults are already in the workforce-with many more on their way, so it is important for us to fully prepare our businesses and organizations for this diverse, financially responsible, and highly innovative generation.

-With a resume like that, it will be exciting to see just how they contribute to our world in the coming years and beyond.
+With a resume like that, it will be exciting to see just how they contribute to our world and workplaces in the coming years and beyond.